community-of-python/any-llm-client/README.md

 # any-llm-client

-Communicate with LLMs using unified and lightweight async Python API.

-Supported providers:
-- OpenAI Chat Completions API (and any OpenAI-compatible API, including Ollama and vLLM)
+Unified and lightweight async Python API for communicating with LLMs.
+Supports multiple providers, including OpenAI Chat Completions API (and any OpenAI-compatible API, such as Ollama and vLLM) and YandexGPT API.
-- YandexGPT API.

 ## How To Use